 In order to participate in PASS, you must register for a session.

 PASS is not a drop-in program.
-You will receive an email the first week of classes with information on how to register.
+You will receive an email prior to the first week of classes with information on how to register for a PASS section

 You should register as soon as possible to reserve a seat.
 Students are placed in groups on a first-come, first-served basis.
-If a session becomes full, you will be placed on a waiting list and emailed when a spot opens.
+If a session becomes full, you will be placed on a waitlist and emailed when a spot opens.
 If placed in a PASS group, you must attend the same session every week.
+If you no longer wish to attend PASS, you can withdraw at any time by contacting Nick Hanford.

 If needed, one-on-one tutoring for Chemistry is also available.
 However, if you request one-on-one tutoring, it is expected that you will simultaneously attend a PASS session.

-If you have any questions about PASS or one-one tutoring, please contact Nick Hanford, Assistant Director at email@example.com or at 610-409-3088.
+If you have any questions about PASS or one-one tutoring, please contact Nick Hanford at firstname.lastname@example.org or at 610-409-3088.

 Here is what past students said about the program: